Share this record

 Information about personal health budgets in Sandwell or to request a personal health budget please email firstname.lastname@example.org and mark for the attention of Lisa Reeves

-If you are unhappy with a decision not to issue an EHC plan, or with the special educational content or placement in the plan, you can make an appeal to the SEND Tribunal.
+If you are unhappy with a decision not to issue an EHC plan, or with the special educational content or placement in the plan, you will be offered access to mediation to try and resolve any disagreements.
+You must consider going to mediation but if you are still not happy with the outcome you can make an appeal to the SEND Tribunal.
 The tribunal can make binding judgments regarding the educational aspects of an EHC Plan but there is a national trial starting in April 2018 to allow the tribunal to make non-binding judgments regarding the health and social care aspects.
 The Government has issued guidance about the national trial.
 Alternatively, you can find out more about the trial by visiting the SEND Pathfinder website or by reading this explanatory leaflet.